colemanwadsworth/Awesome-Heroes-Wiki/Charts/Weakness-and-resistances.md

 When rolling awareness checks: __-2 to your roll__

-When attacking enemies who are immune to physical damage temporarily: __your damage goes through__
+When attacking enemies who are immune to physical damage temporarily: __it sucks__

 ---